h2oai/h2o4gpu/FAQ.md

 is 1 uses 64-bit floats on the GPU.
 64-bit floats are much slower than 32-bit floats (double_precision=0).

-Lastly, for small data sizes, the transfer time to the GPU can take longer than the processing on the GPU, and the CPU can be faster in such or similar cases.
+For small data sizes, the transfer time to the GPU can take longer than the processing on the GPU, and the CPU can be faster in such or similar cases.

+So, the GPU is most useful when doing multiple models on the same data, like full alpha-lambda path in elastic net, large k in k-means, or multiple trees in GBM or RF.

+Some sklearn algorithms, like their Ridge solver, uses specialized algorithms that can solve that particular case quickly (because it's a simple smooth loss function or has an exact closed-form solution).
+These specialized algorithms can be ported to the GPU to obtain much faster solver times.
+Even fast algorithms, like our GPU version of elastic net, can be improved to use parallel coordinate descent for an even faster GPU algorithm.

 ### Why is sklearn bundled into h2o4gpu? ###